NordicESMhub/climate-data-tutorial/_episodes/03-visualization-python.md

 ~~~
 {: .language-python}

-Then we can plot the precipitation field:
+Then we can select the data for June 2003 and plot the precipitation field:

 ~~~
 import matplotlib.pyplot as plt